-The normal distribution can be used to approximate the distribution of the proportion of defective items (\hat{p}) in the P chart and the distribution of the number of defects per unit (\hat{u}) in the U chart.
+Although the P chart and the U chart monitor the stability of the process with attribute data, the normal distribution is used to approximate the distribution of the proportion of defective items (\hat{p}) in the P chart and the distribution of the number of defects per unit (\hat{u}) in the U chart.
 As the subgroup size increases, the accuracy of this approximation improves.
 Because the criteria for the tests used in each control chart are based on the normal distribution, increasing the subgroup size to obtain a better normal approximation improves the chart's ability to accurately identify out-of-control situations and reduces the false alarm rate.
 When the proportion of defective items or the number of defects per unit is low, you need larger subgroups to ensure accurate results.

-Minitab investigated the subgroup size that is needed to ensure that the normal approximation is adequate enough to obtain accurate results for the P chart and the U chart.
+We investigated the subgroup size that is needed to ensure that the normal approximation is adequate enough to obtain accurate results for the P chart and the U chart.

 We performed simulations to evaluate the false alarm rates for various subgroup sizes and for various proportions (p) for the P chart and for various mean numbers of defects per subgroup (c) for the U chart.
 To determine whether the subgroup size was large enough to obtain an adequate normal approximation and thus, a low enough false alarm rate, we compared the results with expected false alarm rate under the normal assumption (0.27% for Test 1 and 0.39% for test 2).
-See Appendix D for more details.
+See Appendix C for more details.